Samuel-Oyedeji/NumbersAPI/README.md

 ## Overview
 The **Number Classification API** is a serverless application hosted on AWS Lambda and exposed via API Gateway.
 It takes a number as a query parameter and returns interesting mathematical properties, including whether the number is prime, perfect, an Armstrong number, and a fun fact.

+## Prerequisites
+- An AWS account
+- Basic knowledge of AWS Lambda and API Gateway

 ## Features
 - Determines if a number is **prime** and **perfect**.
 - Identifies special properties like **Armstrong** and **odd/even**.